 The short films in three spoken languages (Somali, Urdu and Bengali/Sylheti) with English subtitles can be viewed online at: talkingfromtheheart.org, which also has further information about the project and links to support services.
 To order DVDs, please email: [email protected].

 The rise of mental health issues in Muslim communities is a concern that is constantly raised in the course of our health work.

-During our work in diabetes, cardio-vascular disease and perinatal mortality, nurses and doctors have constantly raised depression as a commonly-occuring issue amongst their Muslim patients.
-There is a recognition that not enough is being done to tackle this in terms of education for patients and practitioners.
+During our work in diabetes, cardio-vascular disease and perinatal mortality, nurses and doctors continually raised depression as a commonly occurring issue amongst their Muslim patients.
+There is a recognition that not enough is being done to tackle this in terms of education, for both patients and practitioners.

 The latest news and comments about our work in mental health...